1712n/dn-institute/content/attacks/posts/2024-01-03-Radiant-Capital.md

 ## Security Failure Causes

-- **Flash Loans Exploitation:** The exploit leveraged flash loans, which allow borrowing large sums, for price manipulation and creating strain on the system.
-- **Smart Contract Vulnerability:** There was a rounding error in the smart contract, which allowed the attacker to artificially increase the profit margin.
+- **Smart Contract Vulnerability:** The exploit was enabled by leveraging flash loans for price manipulation and exploiting a rounding error in the smart contract, which artificially allowed the attacker to increase the profit margin.